Mariners make early offseason move landing Teoscar Hernández

 Hernandez made $10.65 million last year with the Blue Jays.
 He’ll turn 31 next October during what the Mariners hope is another playoff run.

-While Hernández likely slots into right field should the Mariners not bring back Haniger, the deal was not made with defense at the forefront.
+While Hernández likely slots into right field should Haniger end up leaving in free agency, the deal was not made with defense at the forefront.
 This was a move to bolster an offense that at times last season struggled to score runs and leaned a little too much on its pitching staff to win close, low-scoring games.

 Hernández has posted an OPS above .800 in each of the past three seasons.
 And he has played well in Seattle, hitting .357 with three homers and seven doubles in 16 career games at T-Mobile Park.